vishvAsa/notes/power/sustainability/articles/tom_murphy/metastatic-modernity/2024-08-02_mm-10-ditch-the-bad.md

 <details><summary>es</summary>

-¿La comunidad de la vida abraza estas cosas y sabe cómo incorporarlas en sus prácticas?
+¿La comunidad de la vida abraza estas cosas
+y sabe cómo incorporarlas en sus prácticas?
 </details>

 <details open><summary>en</summary>

-Or, are they “alien” elements that are “not of the ecological world?”
+Or, are they “alien” elements that are “not of the ecological world?” +++(4)+++
 Has evolution built built a community around these presences, or are they temporary intruders with no place?
 </details>

 <details><summary>es</summary>

-¿O son elementos "alienígenas" que "no son del mundo ecológico"? ¿La evolución ha construido una comunidad en torno a estas presencias, o son intrusos temporales sin lugar?
+¿O son elementos "alienígenas"
+que "no son del mundo ecológico"?+++(4)+++
+¿La evolución ha construido una comunidad
+en torno a estas presencias,
+o son intrusos temporales sin lugar?
 </details>

 #### But Renewables and Recycling?